-The Pacific Fishery Management Council is requesting nominations of qualified candidates to fill one Washington at-large position on its Ecosystem Advisory Subpanel (EAS), The successful candidate will serve out the remainder of the 2019-2021 Council advisory body term.
+The Pacific Fishery Management Council (Council) is requesting nominations of qualified candidates to fill one Washington at-large position on its Ecosystem Advisory Subpanel (EAS), The successful candidate will serve out the remainder of the 2019-2021 Council advisory body term.
 To ensure consideration, nominations should be received at the Council office no later than 5 p.m.
-Pacific Time, Monday, May 18, 2020.
+Pacific Time, Monday, August 17, 2020.

 The EAS is charged with advising the Council on issues associated with its Fishery Ecosystem Plan (FEP).
 The purpose of the FEP is to enhance the Council’s species-specific management programs with more ecosystem science, broader ecosystem considerations, and management policies that coordinate Council management across its Fishery Management Plans and the California Current Ecosystem.